OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

     ![The My flows button in Power Automate.](../images/power-automate-tutorial-5.png)

-2. Select **My tutorial flow**.
+2. Select **My tutorial flow** from the list of flows displayed in the **My flows** tab.
 This shows the details of the flow we previously created.

 3. Press **Run**.

     ![The Run button in Power Automate.](../images/power-automate-tutorial-6.png)

 4. A task pane will appear for running the flow.
-If you are asked to *Sign in** to Excel Online, do so by pressing **Continue**.
+If you are asked to **Sign in** to Excel Online, do so by pressing **Continue**.

 5. Press **Run flow**.
-This runs the flows and the related script.
+This runs the flows, which runs the related Office Script.

 6. Press **Done**.
 You should see the **Runs** section update accordingly.

 7. Refresh the page to see the results of the Power Automate.
 If it succeeded, go to the workbook to see the updated cells.
-If it failed, double-check the settings and run the flow a second time.
+If it failed, verify the flow's settings and run it a second time.

 ## Next steps